kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 disastrous consequences, including quickly evicting all workloads using any device in the cluster instead of those using a single device.
-To avoid this, a cluster admin can first create a DeviceTaintRule such that it has no immediate effect. `kubectl describe` then includes information about the matched devices and how many pods would be evicted if the effect was to evict.
+To avoid this, a cluster admin can first create a DeviceTaintRule such that it has no immediate effect.
+The eviction controller adds a condition with information about what it would do. `kubectl describe` then shows that information.
 At this point, scheduling is not affected and pods keep running.

 Then the admin can edit the DeviceTaintRule to set the desired effect to "evict all affected pods".
-Once eviction starts, it happens at a low enough rate that admins have a chance to delete the DeviceTaintRule before all pods are evicted if they made a mistake after all.
-This rate is configurable to enable faster eviction, if admins are sure that this is what they want.
 The DeviceTaintRule status provides information about the progress.

 It can happen that a pod still gets scheduled after activating the taint because the scheduler hasn't observed that change yet.
 Such a pod then gets evicted.